 Step 4: Review your tax summary.
 The calculator shows total gains, total losses, net gain, exemptions used, taxable amount, and estimated tax liability.
 A doughnut chart provides a visual breakdown.

 Step 5: Check the Tax Laws tab.
-Review the complete tax laws reference table for all 20+ African countries to understand your obligations and compare frameworks across the continent.
+Review the country rule table to compare frameworks across the continent, then verify the latest official position before filing.

 Your trades are saved locally in your browser so you can return and update them throughout the tax year.
 No account required, no data sent to any server.